I never set out to become Dr. Format. Oh, no. In the mid to late 80s, I was a marketing executive and doing good work.

 I’m justifiably proud of my association with The Writers Store and Script Magazine, and I am grateful to both for their contributions to my career.
 Script Magazine has always provided timely and useful information to screenwriters, and the Writer’s Store has evolved by design, keeping current with the needs of developing screenwriters.

-Join Dave’s upcoming webinar class on 7 Common Blunders Screenwriters Make (and How to Avoid Them) on June 6, 2012, 1 PM PDT.
+Get Dave’s on-demand webinar class on 7 Common Blunders Screenwriters Make (and How to Avoid Them).